sassoftware/grafana-esp-plugin/README.md

 ## Install a Released Version of the Plug-in

+An installation script is provided to install the plug-in and configure Grafana.
+The installation script performs the following tasks:
+ * Modifies the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to enable Grafana to install the plug-in.
+ * Configures a new `grafana.ini` file to enable OAuth authentication.
+ * Configures Grafana as an OAuth client with the supported OAuth provider (UAA).
+Users of Grafana are directed to use the OAuth login page.
+ * Optionally installs Grafana for you.

-Use the provided installation script to install the plug-in:
+Use the installation script to install the plug-in:

 1. Set the correct Kubernetes configuration file for your environment.
    ```